 Let’s Make the Cake Batter

 The cake batter is pretty straightforward and similar to the original recipe.
 Like most cakes, the base is creamed butter and sugar.
 Regular sugar lightens up the crumb, while brown sugar adds flavor.
-Use both in this cake.
-The cake is super soft and cinnamon-spiced— tasty on its own, but even better with the apple topping.
+We use both in this cake.
+The cake is super soft and cinnamon-spiced— similar in taste and texture to apple cupcakes.

 The batter differs from my pineapple upside down cake.
 Pineapple rings are heavier than apple slices, so we use cake flour, egg whites, and sour cream in that recipe to help keep the crumb light.
 Here we can use whole eggs and all-purpose flour.